top of page

 • 2 min read

 88% of registered nurses are currently employed.
 That means only 12% of the nursing workforce is actively looking for a job at any given time.
-If your recruiting strategy relies on job boards alone, you're fishing in the smallest possible pond — and competing with every other health system doing the same thing.
+If your recruiting strategy relies on job boards alone, you're fishing in the smallest possible pond.
+And competing with every other health system doing the same thing.

 Key Stats